NLnetLabs/rpki-doc/source/krill/multi-user/openid-connect-provider.rst

              users to indicate which role they should receive, e.g. by grouping them or `configuring custom claims <https://cloud.google.com/identity-platform/docs/how-to-configure-custom-claims>`_.

+.. tip:: If your provider does not offer sufficient control over the
+         claim values it exposes to Krill, or if you do not have the ability to change these values to meet your needs, Krill supports a :ref:`hybrid mode <hybrid-mode>` whereby
+         authentication is handled by the OpenID Connect provider, but authorization can be based in whole or in part on config file defined user attributes.

 Setting it up
 -------------